dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/interface-licenselistener.md

 ## DLSLicenseVerificationCallback

 The call back of the license server.
+Add the code in the callback function to react when the license server connection is successful or failed.

 ```java
 void DLSLicenseVerificationCallback(boolean var1, Exception var2);